Queuni/Defense-Grid/README.md

 - Handle the duplicate key case by merging the values instead of failing

 - Improve the startup time by lazy-loading the heavy modules

+- Bump version to 1.2.0 and add changelog entry for the new features